 – Main Product Iteration V2 –

 In this phase the marathon is about to start.
-The coach reviews the plan with the athletes, talks about the competitor's strengths/weaknesses and fits a couple of more focused training sessions in.
-The uniforms are designed.
-The team is ready to go.
+The coach reviews the plan with the athletes, talks about the competitor's strengths/weaknesses and conducts specifically focused training sessions.
+The uniforms are pressed, everyone is ready to go.

 01 Focused Research

-Allowing teams to know what competitors are doing and the best way to improve or differentiate the product opens communication and gets the team inspired.
+Allows teams to know what competitors are doing and the best way to improve and differentiate the product or service.

 04 Wireframes & Prototypes

-Imagine seeing the entire product and knowing how it works without writing a line of code.
+Imagine seeing the entire product and knowing how it works without writing a lot of code.
 This outcome allows teams to start testing the core product with users.

 Designing the flows and testing them is the equivalent to creating blueprints for a new home and showing them to the buyers to see if they like it.